kevinolega/callcentertrainingtips/start.md

 ## Don't miss these opportunities because you can't speak in English.

-I get a lot of messages on a regular basis.
+I get a lot of messages from people asking for help on a regular basis.

-It goes something lik:
+It goes something like:

 > Hi Kevin!
 I would like to work in a call center…but I’m not good at speaking in English.